AnandPap/paps-pizza/README.md

 #### "master" branch deployed live version: https://paps-pizza-vercel-full.vercel.app/ (ctrl + click to open in new tab)

-### While this one, on the other hand, contains just frontend while server is deployed on render.com:
+### Whereas this one, on the other hand, has frontend deployed on vercel.com while the server is deployed on render.com:

 #### "render.com" branch deployed live version: https://paps-pizza-render.vercel.app/ (ctrl + click to open in new tab)

-## To get a local copy up and running follow these steps:
+## To get a local copy up and running, follow these steps:

 #### 1. Clone the repository: `git clone https://github.com/AnandPap/paps-pizza.git`

-#### 2. Open client folder in your terminal which is located inside paps-pizza folder and run `npm install` to install NPM packages then run `npm run dev` while still inside client folder to start the frontend side of the project.
+#### 2. Open client folder in your terminal, located inside paps-pizza folder, and run `npm install` to install NPM packages.
+Then, run `npm run dev` to start the frontend side of the project.

-#### 3. Next, open server folder and create `.env` file inside of it with following variable: `MONGO = "connection_string"` where connection_string is MongoDB URI that you get when you create and connect to your own Mongo cluster.
-If the aformentioned variable isn't provided, fallback value will be used, found in config.js file.
+#### 3. Next, open server folder and create `.env` file inside of it with the following variable: `MONGO = "connection_string"` where connection_string is MongoDB URI that you get when you create and connect to your own Mongo cluster.
+If the aforementioned variable isn't provided, the fallback value found in the config.js file will be used.

-#### 4. After that run `npm install` while still inside server folder to install NPM packages and then run `npm run dev` to start the backend side of the project.
+#### 4. After that, run `npm install` while still inside the server folder to install NPM packages and then run `npm run dev` to start the backend side of the project.

 #### 5. Open http://localhost:5173 to view it in the browser.